The Speakeasy Storytelling Program is back!

 6:15 - 6:45: A beautiful mock stage where individuals of all levels of experience are encouraged to practice telling a story in front of the group, receive feedback, and receive a video recording of their performance on their own phone.
 (Not many things are better than game tape!)

-Each Program is 4 classes long and follows the same topic flow (but with different exercises, so you won’t be treading over the same material if you join us for both rounds!)
+The Program is 4 classes long and follows the same topic flow (but with different exercises, so you won’t be treading over the same material if you’ve joined us for previous rounds!)

 Class 1: The Basics Aren’t That Basic!